How Long Does a Federal Background Check Take? View the Full Timeline

 Keep in mind that just because the background check cleared doesn’t mean the gun can be purchased immediately.
 Many states have additional laws that will affect when the actual firearm exchange can take place.

-How Long Does It Take To Do A Background Check To Visit Federal Inmates
+How Long Does It Take To Do a Background Check To Visit Federal Inmates?

 In order to visit an individual that is incarcerated in federal prison, several steps must be taken to ensure the visitor is eligible.
 This ensures that visitors can not show up unannounced and that only individuals that have been approved by the prisoner may visit as well.